-- 1. Control panel.
+- 1. Control panel (option).

-- 2. Auxiliary display (RP).
+- 2. Auxiliary display (RP, option).

-- 3. Network switch.

-- 4. Main display (DCU).
+- 3. Main display (DCU).

-- 5. Safety module (SDU).

-- 6. Junction box.
+- 4. Junction box.

-- 7. Gateway.
+- 5. Gateway (option)

 Positioning of the displays

 Do not position the displays so that they are exposed to direct sunlight.
 This impairs the readability of the displays.
 The user should have full access to the displays.
 It must also be easy to access the connections on the rear of the displays.